tychobrouwer/torrent-file-downloader/README.md

     + TYPE: directory or file.
     + URL: Resource URL.
     + REGEX: Optional for filtering; defaults to .*\.torrent$.
+    + SUFFIX: Optional for finding torrent files with a specific suffix.

 2. Run the script: